Plan the Perfect July Getaway: Top National Parks to Visit This Summer

 Cedar Breaks National Monument in Utah features a natural amphitheater adorned with hoodoos, windows, canyons, spires, walls, and steep cliffs.

-Often overshadowed by nearby Zion and Bryce, Cedar Breaks is stunning in July with wildflower meadows in full bloom at over 10,000 feet elevation, offering cooler temperatures and breathtaking views.
+Often overshadowed by nearby (and very popular) Zion and Bryce Canyon National Parks, Cedar Breaks is stunning in July, with wildflower meadows in full bloom at over 10,000 feet elevation, offering cooler temperatures and breathtaking views.

 Capitol Reef National Park, Utah